Some links in this post may be affiliate links

 Once in a while turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent legginess.

-Average warmth of 18-250C is ideal for Watermelon Peperomia.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts as they can result in sudden changes in temperatures which will lead to reduced growth, brown leaf tips and leaf drop.
+Keep the plant away from sources of drafts as they can result in sudden changes in temperatures which can lead to reduced growth, brown leaf tips and leaf drop.

-Watermelon Begonia will grow in moderate humidity of 50-60%.
+Peperomia Watermelon Plant prospers in a humidity of 50-60%.
 Too low humidity can cause the plant to develop brown leaf tips and edges.
-To increase humidity, set pot on a wet pebble tray or use a cool mist humidifier.
-You may also grow the plant in a well-lit bathroom, kitchen or laundry area.
-Watermelon Peperomia is among the best plants for the bathroom.
+To heighten humidity, set pot on a wet pebble tray or use a cool mist humidifier.
+Ensure good air circulation to minimize fungal diseases.

 Repot Watermelon Peperomia during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.